ben-ogden/rllib-trading-arena/DEMO_GUIDE.md

 - **Episode Lengths**: Should reach the full 500 steps consistently
 - **P&L**: Positive profit in evaluation runs (though this is challenging)
 - **Action Diversity**: Mix of all action types, not just HOLD

+### ⚠️ Single-Stock Environment

+This demo uses a **single-stock trading environment** for simplicity.
+The agent trades one asset without diversification.
+In real trading, you'd typically want multiple stocks for portfolio management and risk reduction.

+## 🎯 What the Agent Can Learn

+### ✅ Learnable Trading Patterns

+- **Mean Reversion Strategy**: Price tends to revert toward $100, agent can learn to buy low/sell high
+- **Event-Based Trading**: React to market events (volatility spikes, flash crashes, news events)
+- **Risk Management**: Learn optimal position sizes and cash management
+- **Market Making**: Provide liquidity and earn bid-ask spreads
+- **Timing**: Learn when to be active vs. passive based on market conditions

+### ❌ Limitations (Not Learnable)

+- **No Fundamental Analysis**: No company earnings, news, or business fundamentals
+- **No Cross-Asset Relationships**: Only one stock, no portfolio diversification
+- **No Market Microstructure**: Simplified order book without real market depth
+- **No External Factors**: No economic indicators, interest rates, or macro events
+- **No Competition**: Only one agent, no other market participants to learn from

+### 🎯 Expected Learning Outcomes

+The agent should learn to be a **single-stock day trader** with market making capabilities, focusing on mean reversion and event-based trading strategies.

+## 📊 Market Simulation Mechanics

+### How the Market Moves

+The market simulator generates realistic price movements through:

+1. **Random Walk**: Basic price randomness with current volatility
+2. **Mean Reversion**: Price tends to return toward initial price ($100)
+3. **Trend/Momentum**: Short-term momentum based on recent price history
+4. **Market Events**: 6 event types that create temporary price movements:
+   - **Volatility Spike**: Increased volatility, no direction bias
+   - **Liquidity Crisis**: Reduced liquidity, larger price swings
+   - **News Event**: Directional bias (up or down)
+   - **Flash Crash**: Sudden downward movement
+   - **Flash Rally**: Sudden upward movement
+   - **Normal**: No special events

+### What the Agent Observes (11 features)

+**Market Features (7):**
+- Current price (normalized)
+- Volatility level
+- Liquidity level
+- Trading volume
+- Bid-ask spread
+- Order book depth
+- Event indicator (0/1 for normal/special event)

+**Agent Features (4):**
+- Cash balance
+- Current position
+- P&L
+- Number of active orders
 - **Training Stability**: Smooth learning curves without wild fluctuations

 ## 🔧 Advanced Usage